mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 Lookup Tables can be replaced with a fresh copy, either via our UI, [API](https://developer.mixpanel.com/reference/replace-lookup-table), or [Warehouse Connectors](/docs/tracking-methods/data-warehouse#lookup-tables).

-> Note: Only Project Owners and Admins can create global(or permanent) lookup tables mappings.
-Analysts and Consumers can only create local (or temporary) mappings within reports.
+> Note: Only Project Owners and Admins can create global lookup tables mappings.
+Analysts and Consumers can only create local mappings within reports.

 ## FAQ